RoheLab/fastRG/README.md

 when *A* is the adjacency matrix of a graph.
 Crucially, the sampling is 𝒪(*m*), where *m* is the number of the edges in graph, as opposed to the naive sampling approach, which is 𝒪(*n*<sup>2</sup>), where *n* is the number of nodes in the network.
 For additional details, see the [paper](https://arxiv.org/abs/1703.02998).

+`fastRG` has two primary use cases:

+1. Sampling enormous sparse graphs that cannot feasibly be sampled with existing samplers, and
+2.  validating new methods for random dot product graphs (and variants).

+`fastRG` makes the latent parameters of random dot product graphs readily available to users, such that simulation studies for community detection, subspace recovery, etc, are straightforward.

 ## Installation